 YourBase Test Acceleration uses a dependency graph to accelerate your tests.
-When you run tests on your local machine, with YourBase Test Acceleration enabled, by default, your dependency graph is stored locally—thus provides only for local acceleration.
+When you run tests on your local machine with YourBase Test Acceleration enabled, by default your dependency graph is stored locally and cannot benefit runs on other machines.

-But the true power of YourBase Test Acceleration comes in when tests can be accelerated in your CI environment.
-This requires the dependency graph to be accessible by your CI environment even when the environment is constantly torn down and rebuilt.
+The true power of YourBase Test Acceleration shows when tests can be accelerated in your CI environment.
+This requires that a dependency graph be accessible by your CI environment even when the environment is constantly torn down and rebuilt.
 We call this a shared dependency graph.

 Add YourBase Test Acceleration to your project according to the instructions for your language and testing framework.

 Run tests as usual.

-The above steps will set up YourBase Test Acceleration to synchronize dependency graphs against the specified storage location when your tests run on your CI environment.
+The above steps will set up YourBase Test Acceleration to synchronize dependency graphs to the specified storage location when your tests run on your CI environment.
 Future runs will use the storage location as the source for their dependency graph, accelerating runs even when the environment is brand new.

 Note: A dependency graph is synchronized with the specified remote storage location: